Marketionist/py-web-scraper/README.md

 ```
 https://www.cnn.com/business/tech,(//*[ancestor::*[ul[descendant::*[contains(@data-analytics, "Top stories _list-xs_")]]] and contains(@class, "cd__headline-text")])[1],(//*[ancestor::*[ul[descendant::*[contains(@data-analytics, "Top stories _list-xs_")]]] and contains(@class, "cd__headline-text")])[2],(//*[ancestor::*[ul[descendant::*[contains(@data-analytics, "Top stories _list-xs_")]]] and contains(@class, "cd__headline-text")])[3]
 ```
+6. Create a `data-processed.csv` file with any data that you do not want to be displayed in the scraper output

 ## Running
 To run the script just execute: